SOCKS proxy

 However, some proxy providers, especially those using data-center proxies, have well known IP ranges, which may be recognized as belonging to a proxy server.
 If you suspect the cloned app might be detecting proxies, please try using residential or mobile data / 4G proxies.
 To see more information about your IP address, please visit https://ipinfo.io/.

-You can find many free SOCKS proxies on the internet but these are often very slow and unreliable.
 You can use the Test button to test the proxy connection before cloning the app.
 It’s better to use a private, premium, password-protected proxy server.
 Do not use HTTP or SOCKS4 proxies.
 The socks5h:// and Shadowsocks protocols are not supported.

 You can also test if your proxy is working by visiting https://proxyway.com/tools/free-online-proxy-checker.
 Make sure to select the SOCKS5 protocol.
 Further, you can test your proxy with the following curl command: